 Disclaimer: Apps cannot replace professional help and support for those struggling with thoughts of suicide.
 If you are concerned someone is in danger or at an increased risk of suicide, reach out for professional help immediately and notify the child’s parent or guardian.

 Today's kids can access thousands of apps at the touch of their fingers.
-The increase in technology usage has allowed students to access infinite amounts of information.
+The increase in technology use has allowed students to access an infinite amount of information.
 As a result, students struggling with suicidal ideation and mental health concerns can have access to resources at the tap of a screen.
-We can utilize technology to give our students the tools to recognize when they may be a harm to themselves and how to get help.
-Below are a few apps that may be helpful for students in a potential time of crisis.
+We can use technology to give our students the tools to recognize when they may be at risk of harming themselves and how to get help.
+Below are a few apps that may be helpful for students during a potential crisis.

 I'm not sure we can emphasize this enough: No app can replace contacting a licensed medical professional.
 However, these apps can be helpful tools.